Thank you for my Christmas GIFT of Knowledge. It's a Powerful weapon to protect your family and friendships of people you care about.

 "It is our understanding that the manufacturers' use of lead in these products is to improve the safety of the lights.
 We are told that the use of lead is required by Underwriters Laboratory, an organization that certifies the safety of lighting products in the United States.
 The amount of lead used is a tiny amount and does not exceed any applicable federal guidelines.
 Our holiday lights meet industry standards and are compliant with state and federal regulations governing their sale."

 We have been assured that only safe levels of lead are present in the cords, but lead is bio-accumulative.
 It builds up in the liver, and the body cannot normally excrete it.
-So, there can be no safe level, because such a figure would have to be based upon previous exposure.
-CNN hired a laboratory to conduct a study evaluating lead safety.
-That study proves that even safe levels can significantly lower the I.Q., and another study by Michigan State University proved that lead in the blood is a contributing factor to Attention Deficit Disorder (A.D.D.).
+So, there is no safe level, because such a figure would have to be based upon previous exposure.
+C.N.N. hired Quantex Laboratories in December of 2007 to conduct a study evaluating lead safety.
+That study proves that even those supposedly safe levels can significantly lower the I.Q.
+Another study, titled Low Blood Lead Levels Associated with Clinically Diagnosed Attention-Deficit/Hyperactivity Disorder and Mediated by Weak Cognitive Control by Michigan State University proved that lead in the blood is a contributing factor to attention deficit disorder.

 "Even at one microgram/deciliter - the lowest level in a person's blood stream that we can detect - that level has been associated with cognitive impairment in children."